BradfordMedeiros/beaver/README.md

 	-- if you really need it to be, use  proper language  package managers -- i  guess....

+ - way to init beaver with system parameters so we can do things like determine if we are building on arm vs x86?
+ -- system parameter ideas:  {{ System.Time , System.OS, System.Arch }}
 usage:
 ~~~~
 beaver init: